ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ## ilMailNotification

-`\ilMailNotification` is a **high level** abstraction that can be extended to create a custom email for a specific purpose.
+`\ilMailNotification` is a **higher level** abstraction wrapping `\ilMail`.
+It can be extended to create a custom email for a specific purpose of your component or plugin.

 Every service/module/plugin in ILIAS MAY create a specialized class for creating and sending emails.
 Therefore it MUST use inheritance